-Jason joined Origin Ventures as a partner in 2014.
-Jason is currently a board member or observer for Ahalogy, Atavium, Base, MyAlerts, Tock, and Tovala.
+Jason joined Origin Ventures as a partner in 2014 and began his career in venture capital in 2001.
+Jason is currently a board member or observer for Atavium, Tock, Tovala, and one unannounced investment.

-The prior 13 years before joining Origin, Jason worked at OCA Ventures where, as a member of the investment committee and as a general partner, he was involved in over 60 venture capital investment transactions and worked directly with founders to grow many of OCA’s portfolio companies.
-While at OCA, Jason led the seed round in Base CRM where he continues to serve on the board of directors.
-Previously, Jason had board responsibilities for Alert Logic (acquired by Welsh Carson), TradeKing, Red Foundry, Whittl and Pinpoint Health.
-Jason also led OCA’s investments in Cartavi (acquired by Docusign), Brightnest (acquired by Angie’s List) and FeeFighters (acquired by Groupon).
-Jason was named a Crain’s Chicago Business Tech 50 member in 2013.
+Before joining Origin, Jason was a general partner at OCA Ventures where he was involved in over 60 venture capital investment transactions and worked directly with founders to grow many of OCA’s portfolio companies.
+Jason led OCA’s investments in Cartavi (acquired by Docusign), Base CRM (acquired by Zendesk), Brightnest (acquired by Angie’s List) and FeeFighters (acquired by Groupon).
+Jason also worked closely with TradeKing (acquired by Ally Bank).

 Before OCA, Jason spent three and a half years as a software engineer and software architect for Deloitte Consulting.
 He also led engineering and business teams at 1stUp, a San Francisco-based startup.

-Jason holds an MBA in finance and entrepreneurship, with high honors, from Chicago Booth, where he was selected as a Siebel Scholar.
+Jason holds an MBA in finance and entrepreneurship, with high honors, from Chicago Booth, where he was a Siebel Scholar and Wallman Scholar.
 Jason also holds a BS in computer science, with highest distinction, from the University of Michigan, where he also founded a fraternity.

-Jason has an interest in movies, and has watched every Best Picture movie from 1927-2013, plus about 100 documentaries.
+Jason has an interest in movies, and has watched every Best Picture movie from 1927-present, plus about 175 documentaries.
 In addition, for most of his life, Jason has been addicted to video games, which is what prompted him to teach himself how to code when he was 13.

 What’s your advice to first-time entrepreneurs?